Vamsi-pentela/portfolio/README.md

-https://vamsi-pentela.github.io/portfolio/    "open this link in incoginto mobile or pc  to see my Portfolio"
+https://vamsi-pentela.github.io/portfolio/    "open this link in incoginto mobile to see my Portfolio"